 See our Reintroduction page for a map of all reintroduction sites.

 All released black-footed ferrets get a small transponder chip implanted under their skin to aid in individual identification.
 Some have been radio-collared prior to release to provide researchers with answers to specific questions.
 Field crews conduct spotlight surveys to locate ferrets by their distinctive green eyeshine.
 In winter, snow tracking is another means of locating ferrets.

 While it is impossible to know the exact number of ferrets in the wild, 1998 marked the first year since recovery efforts began that there were more ferrets living in the wild than in captivity.
-As of fall 2010 biologists estimate the total wild population at 1,000 individuals.
-There are an additional 300 ferrets housed in captivity.
+As of fall 2014 biologists estimate the total wild population at approximately 300 individuals.
+There are approximately 280 ferrets housed in captivity.

 Many facilities across North America have live black-footed ferrets on display.
 For a complete list click here.

 See our How to Help page for tips.